saleor/saleor.io-learn/cli/checkout-integration.md

 Got to your storefront and try to go through the process of adding a product to cart.
 After clicking the Checkout button you'll be redirected to the checkout SPA view, where you can fill in the form and select the shipping methods.

 ## Step 3.
-Using the dummy payment gateway.
+The default dummy payment gateway.

-Saleor Checkout ships with a pre-built simple test payment gateway that will always return a successful payment.
+Saleor Storefront ships with a pre-built simple test payment gateway that will always return a successful payment.
 Just type in any card number and other random payment details and click pay.

 ![dummy payment](/images/dummy-payment.png)

-However, it is also possible to integrate Checkout with a third-party payment gateway, which you can do by following a guide in the next section.
+However, having set the `NEXT_PUBLIC_CHECKOUT_URL` environmental variable in the storefront you are able to integrate it with a third-party payment gateway with the use of the Checkout App.

 ## Step 4.
 Configuring a custom payment gateway.

 For the purpose of this tutorial, we will focus on integration with Mollie.

-1. Go to your Dashobard and inside the `Apps` click on the `Checkout App`.
+1. Go to your Dashobard and inside the `Apps` click on the `Checkout` app.
 2. Toggle, `Mollie` payment gateway for each payment option.
    ![Mollie toggle](/images/mollie-1.png)
 3. Click the `Settings` icon at the channel configuration page.